julianlam/nodebb-plugin-stripe-checkout/README.md

+# THIS PLUGIN IS NOT READY FOR PRODUCTION USE

 # Stripe Checkout Plugin for NodeBB

 This plugin allows a NodeBB forum to accept credit card purchases for products managed by the plugin, via [Stripe Checkout](https://stripe.com/checkout).

-Basic utilities to export purchase lists are also available.
+~~Basic utilities to export purchase lists are also available.~~

 ## Requirements